Staphylococcus Aureus (Staph) Infection

 Symptoms of a staph infection depend on where the infection is.
 If the infection is:

-• In your blood or more widespread, you may have a fever and feel very ill.
+- In your blood or has spread in your body, you may have a fever and feel very sick.

 How is it diagnosed?

-Staph infection is diagnosed based on a medical history and a physical exam.
+A staph infection is diagnosed based on your medical history and a physical exam.
 Your doctor will ask you questions about your symptoms and your work and home environments.

-In some cases, imaging is done to look for signs of infection.
+In some cases, imaging tests may be done to look for signs of infection.
 For example, a chest X-ray can show a lung infection.

 How is a staph infection treated?

-The doctor will take a sample of your infected wound or a blood or urine sample.
+The doctor will take a sample of your infected wound or a blood or urine or mucus (sputum) sample.
 The sample is tested to see which antibiotics can kill the bacteria in it.
 This test may take several days.

 If you have a staph infection, your doctor may:

-• Give you antibiotics as pills or through a needle put in your vein (I.V.).
+- Give you antibiotics as pills or through a vein (intravenous, I.V.).

 You may have to stay in the hospital for treatment.
 In the hospital, you may be kept apart from others.
 This is to reduce the chances of spreading the bacteria.